 The influential think tank, whose goal is to safeguard ‘American interests’ globally, is also seen by Indian businesses with strong US partnerships as a way of lobbying the Indian government.

-They try to inform and influence government policy and their sources of funding are from the government and private sector.
-The Institute of Defense Studies and Analysis and Indian Council of World Affairs are examples of government- funded institutions.
-Prominent private sector funded think tanks include Observer Research Foundation, which receives funds from Reliance Industries, and Gateway House, which is funded by the Mahindra group.
+They try to inform and influence government policy and their sources of funding are from the government and the private sector.
+The Institute of Defence Studies and Analysis and Indian Council of World Affairs are examples of government- funded institutions.
+Prominent private sector funded think tanks include the Observer Research Foundation, which receives funds from Reliance Industries and other donors, and Gateway House, which is funded by the Mahindra group and other sources.

-Most claim to be independent and not subject to influence from their funders.
-Such claims merit investigation especially since these institutions try to exert influence on the government.
+Most declare themselves to be independent and not subject to influence from their funders.
+Such claims merit investigation, especially since these institutions try to exert influence on the government.
 When think tanks with origins in one country open offices in other countries, it is worth asking why.

-In this two-part series, The Wire investigates why the Carnegie Endowment of International Peace and Brookings Institution, two top-ranked and influential American think tanks, set up India offices, and examines their links to Indian industry and government.
+In this two-part series, Urvashi Sarkar investigates why the Carnegie Endowment of International Peace and Brookings Institution, two top-ranked and influential American think tanks, set up India offices, and examines their links to Indian industry and government.

 New Delhi: Days before India’s prime minister visited the US on June 25-26, 2017, a new development was reported with regard to the F-16 fighter aircraft which the US is trying to sell to India.